Black cardamom

 Amomum subulatum, also known as black cardamom, hill cardamom, Bengal cardamom, greater cardamom, Indian cardamom, Nepal cardamom, winged cardamom, big cardamon, or brown cardamom, is a perennial herbaceous plant in the family Zingiberaceae.
 Its seed pods have a strong, camphor-like flavour, with a smoky character derived from the method of drying.

 Characteristics

-The pods are used as a spice, in a similar manner to green cardamom pods but with a different flavour.
+The pods are used as spice, in a similar manner to green cardamom pods but with a different flavour.
 Unlike green cardamom, this spice is rarely used in sweet dishes.
 Its smoky flavour and aroma derive from traditional methods of drying over open flames.

 Species

 At least two distinct species are called black cardamom: Amomum subulatum (also known as Nepal cardamom) and Lanxangia tsaoko (formerly Amomum tsao-ko).
 The pods of A. subulatum, used primarily in the cuisines of India and certain regional cuisines of Pakistan, are the smaller of the two, while the larger pods of L. tsaoko (Chinese: wiktionary:草果; pinyin: cǎoguǒ; Vietnamese: thảo quả) are used in Vietnamese cuisine and Chinese cuisine, particularly that of Sichuan province.